 Students were supported through food being kept in the pastoral support room for students who had not managed to have breakfast.
 Stationary kits were purchased and distributed to those students who needed them.
 Food technology were provided with funds for PP students who were unable to supply ingredients.
+Textiles and construction technology have been given money to ensure all PP students can take items home without cost.
 All of this allowed students to continue to participate fully in school life.
 School trips, including those during enrichment week were subsidised for PP students